 A total return approach is focused on generating returns full stop, instead of emphasizing just one component of total return – generating monthly cashflow.
 An investor making use of a total return strategy for income does not care whether their monthly bills are paid by interest payments, price appreciation, or a combination of the two.
 Cash can be generated for current income by re-balancing the asset mix in the portfolio and selling the corresponding amount of assets needed to cover monthly expenses.
 The idea of selling assets to generate current cashflow may give some investors pause but the hesitation to do so is misguided.
 When a stock pays a dividend, its price generally is reduced by the same amount, effectively drawing from the principal in a different capacity.

 Although diversification does not provide profit assurance or guarantee loss prevention, one notable element of the total return strategy is the ability to diversify a portfolio across more asset classes than an income-only portfolio.
 Given the importance of principal preservation to retirees, avoiding over concentration in any one industry or asset class is an advantage in the effort to mitigate downside risk in a portfolio.
-A total return approach can also reinvest dividends or interest payments rather than taking the cash to fund monthly expenses – over 90% of long-term wealth creation in stock and bond markets alike is the result of the compounding effect of the growth and reinvestment of income payments.
+A total return approach can also reinvest dividends or interest payments rather than taking the cash to fund monthly expenses – long-term wealth creation in stock and bond markets alike is boosted by the compounding effect of the growth and reinvestment of income payments.

 Typical Income Investments

 Income seeking investors utilize various strategies to facilitate the income portion of their portfolio’s total return.
 These strategies, like any investment strategy, are not guaranteed to meet their objectives.
 The two most common are bonds and dividend stocks.